-- 1. tablet-taking must never be discontinued for longer than 7 days. - 2.
-7 days of uninterrupted tablet-taking are required to attain adequate suppression of the hypothalamic-pituitary-ovarian-axis.
+- 1. Taking tablets should never be delayed by a period discontinued for longer than 7 days. - 2.
+It takes 7 days of uninterrupted ingestion of the tablets to achieve suppression of the hypothalamus-pituitary- ovarian-axis.

-Accordingly the following advice can be given in daily practice:
+Thus, the following advice can be given in daily practice: